homecms/homecms/docs/usage/getting-started.md

   2. Click the "Use this template" button, or follow the [GitHub guide here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)

 The new repository that you created is a ready-to-go Home CMS website.
-You can move onto the next parts of this guide: [configuring your site](#configuration) and [testing your site locally](#testing-your-site-locally)
+You can move on to the next parts of this guide: [configuring your site](#configuration) and [testing your site locally](#testing-your-site-locally)

 ## Configuration